 Be aware, too, of your state’s consumer protection laws regarding lending and disclosure, and make sure that your patients understand the terms and conditions of the financing.

 Your bank or professional society may be able to help you locate a commercial credit company that specializes in these types of arrangements.

 - Ensure your office staff recognizes correspondence regarding disputed credit card charges and brings all notices to your attention promptly.
 The inquiries often have a specific deadline for responding, and failure to comply with the deadline may impair your ability to collect the outstanding balance.
 It is necessary to make a response that is in accordance with federal and state privacy laws.

-- Make sure you select a reputable collection agency.
-States have very specific laws about dealing with fair debt collection.
-A doctor who selects an agency that violates state laws could face liability for negligent selection and risk any chance of recovering some or all of an outstanding bill.
+- Select a reputable collection agency.
+HIPAA privacy rules permit the use of collection agencies to recover payments for healthcare services.
+The privacy rules require that healthcare providers disclose only the minimum information necessary for such purposes.
+States also have very specific laws about dealing with fair debt collection.
+A provider who selects an agency that violates state or federal laws could face liability for negligent selection and risk any chance of recovering some or all of an outstanding bill.

 - Follow the good practice of resolving financial disputes in an amicable and professional manner when possible.
 Clear communication of financial responsibility is critical.

 - Identify poor payers early and deal with the problem proactively.
 Do not wait until the situation reaches a crisis point that jeopardizes your provider-patient relationship and creates a risk of adverse comments on social media.
 Maintaining a good provider-patient relationship may help you avoid negative comments posted online or retaliatory lawsuits for professional